 The best way to experience hiking in Tenerife is to do a hiking tour that explores the diversity of this island.
 Without a car, it’s difficult since some of the best hikes have a different start and endpoint.
 That’s why I recommend going on a self-guided tour.
 CanariaWays has six tours to choose from.
 I’m personally a fan of the 12-night Grand Walking Tour of Tenerife since you’ll get to experience all the diversity that Tenerife offers as mentioned above.

 Travel Tip: Use the code “MONKEYS” when you book and you’ll get €20 off your trip with CanariaWays.

 You can find lots of easy day hikes in Teide National Park for a lunar landscape experience or in Anaga.
 I think it offers some of the most gorgeous hiking in all of Europe.
-I did a half-day guided hiking tour with XWANDER and loved it.

 Best Time of Year to Hike: September to May.
 As Tenerife is located off the west coast of Africa it’s warmer than the other hikes in continental Europe.
 There can be snow in January and February but this usually doesn’t last long.
 June, July, and August are usually considered too hot for hiking.

 Teide is the highest mountain in Spain at 3718 m and the third highest volcano in the world!
 You have two options.
 1) Do it as a very long day hike and take the cable car down or 2) Break it into two days spending one night at a hut.
 You can find more info on climbing Teide here: https://www.volcanoteide.com/en/complete-guide-on-how-to-get-up-mount-teide-peak.

 Best Time of Year to Hike: April to May and September and October.
 While it can be possible to hike Teide all year long, snow can make it difficult in winter and the summer months are too hot.